SmartThingsCommunity/smartthings-cli/CONTRIBUTING.md

   - `npm run lint`
   - `npm run test`
 - Write a convincing description of why we should land your pull request.
 Answer _why_ it's needed and provide use-cases.
-- Make the pull request from a [topic branch](https://github.com/dchelimsky/rspec/wiki/Topic-Branches) (not master)
+- Make the pull request from a [topic branch](https://github.com/dchelimsky/rspec/wiki/Topic-Branches) (not main)
 - You might be asked to do changes to your pull request.
 There's never a need to open another pull request – [just update the existing one.](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md)
 - Don't forget to generate a [changeset](#changesets)